ghiggi/gpm_api/docs/source/00_introduction.rst

 Additionally, over snow-covered terrain, it's very hard to disentangle the scattering and emission signature of the snow in the air from the signature of snow on the ground.

-The Goddard Profiling Algorithm (GPROF) is used to retrieve precipitation estimates from all PMW sensors of the GPM constellation.
+The Goddard Profiling Algorithm (GPROF) is used to retrieve precipitation estimates from all PMW sensors of the :ref:`GPM constellation <gpm_constellation>`.
 GPROF use a Bayesian inversion technique in conjunction with a-priori database to constrain the candidate solutions based on auxiliary model-based parameters such surface temperature, surface type and total column water vapor.
 This a-priori database is build using observed DPR precipitation profiles and their associated brightness temperature signals.

-For a comprehensive understanding of the theoretical and mathematical foundations of the GPROF algorithm please refer to the `GPROF Algorithm Theoretical Basis Document (ATBD) <https://gpm.nasa.gov/resources/documents/gpm-gprof-algorithm-theoretical-basis-document-atbd>`_.
+For a comprehensive understanding of the theoretical and mathematical foundations of the GPROF algorithm please refer to the `GPROF ATBD <https://gpm.nasa.gov/resources/documents/gpm-gprof-algorithm-theoretical-basis-document-atbd>`_.

 Precipitation estimates derived from GPM Constellation sensors are available in the L2A products.
 Use ``gpm.available_products(category="PMW", product_levels="2A")`` to list the available products.

-**Please note that the intensity of instantanouos precipitation rate estimates are currently capped at 80 mm/hr !**
+**Please note that the intensity of instantanouos precipitation rate estimates is currently capped at 80 mm/hr !**

 .. _corra_precipitation: